hschong/ES6/README.md

-# Tortuga
+# Vanila JavaScript
-Practice for Full Stack Development course.
+Practice for ES6+.